 - their current form

-On top of that we also tweaked the methodology to account for distance, each horse’s likely track form and their jockey.
+On top of that we also tweaked the methodology to account for distance and each horse’s track form.

 What do the results look like?